Aurelian-C/React-Summary_App/src/markdowns/026__React_code_is_written_in_a_declarative_way.md

 ==Start with the state that *absolutely must* be there==.
 Your first idea likely won’t be the best, but that’s ok — refactoring state is a part of the process!

+#### Find the minimal but complete representation of UI state

+To make the UI interactive, you need to let users change your underlying data model.
+You will use *state* for this. ==Think of state as the minimal set of changing data that your app needs to remember==.
+The most important principle for structuring state is to keep it DRY (Don’t Repeat Yourself). ==Figure out the absolute minimal representation of the state your application needs and compute everything else on-demand==.
+For example, if you’re building a shopping list, you can store the items as an array in state.
+If you want to also display the number of items in the list, don’t store the number of items as another state value — instead, read the length of your array.

+Which pieces of data are state?
+Identify the ones that are not:

+- Does data **remain unchanged** over time?
+If so, it isn’t state.
+- Is data **passed in from a parent** via props?
+If so, it isn’t state.
+- **Can you compute data** based on existing state or props in your component?
+If so, it *definitely* isn’t state!

+What’s left is probably state.

 ### Step 4: Remove any **non-essential state variables**

 You want to avoid duplication in the state content so ==you’re only tracking what is essential==.
 Spending a little time on refactoring your state structure will make your components easier to understand, reduce duplication, and avoid unintended meanings.
 Your goal is to ==prevent the cases where the state in memory doesn’t represent any valid UI that you’d want a user to see== (for example, you never want to show an error message and disable the input at the same time, or the user won’t be able to correct the error!).